coolandco/ML-Sprint1/readme.md

 ## Installation Process:
-I tried a little bit around to get it working, this is what i came up with:
+I tried a little bit around to get it working, this is what I came up with:

 ### Prequisites: